koenighotze/koenighotze.github.io/_posts/2018-03-08-Serverless-at-Voxxed-Zurich.markdown

 If you find Serverless computing interesting, then this talk will show you how to adapt this architectural style without getting burned too much.

-And [here](/assets/media/2018-03-08/real_world_serverless_20180307-voxxed-zurich.pdf) are the slides for your enjoyment.

 Slides:

 * [Voxxed Zurich Edition](/assets/media/2018-03-08/real_world_serverless_20180307-voxxed-zurich.pdf)